Zero-Waste Wedding Guide

 Managing post-wedding waste requires three essential strategies: proper sorting, timely donations, and efficient cleanup coordination.

-After the last champagne cork has popped and Aunt Margaret's finally stopped doing the Macarena, it's time for some proper British-style tidying up, love.
+After the last champagne cork has popped, Aunt Margaret's finally stopped doing the Macarena, and you've sent out your digital wedding invitations, it's time for some proper British-style tidying up, love.

 Those lovely flowers needn't face the same fate as a forgotten cuppa - donation centres and local hospices would be chuffed to bits to give them a second life.
 Rather like that time Prince Harry handed over his wedding flowers to hospice patients - absolutely brilliant!